Mike Bibby

-Michael Bibby (born May 13, 1978) is an American former professional basketball player.
-He played professionally for 14 seasons in the National Basketball Association (NBA).
-He last served as the head coach for Hillcrest Prep Academy in Phoenix, Arizona.

-Bibby played college basketball for the Arizona Wildcats, with whom he won the 1997 NCAA Championship.
-He was drafted second overall by the Vancouver Grizzlies in the 1998 NBA draft.
-He was named to the NBA All-Rookie First Team in his first season with the Grizzlies.
-He also played for the Sacramento Kings, Atlanta Hawks, Washington Wizards, Miami Heat and New York Knicks.
-He is the son of former NBA player Henry Bibby.
+Michael Bibby (born May 13, 1978) is an American former professional basketball player and current head coach at California State University, Sacramento.
+He played for 14 seasons in the National Basketball Association (NBA).
+A point guard, Bibby played college basketball for the Arizona Wildcats, with whom he won the 1997 NCAA Championship.
+He was drafted second overall by the Vancouver Grizzlies in the 1998 NBA draft and was named to the NBA All-Rookie First Team in his first season with the Grizzlies.
+He also played for the Sacramento Kings, Atlanta Hawks, Washington Wizards, Miami Heat, and New York Knicks.

 Early life

-Bibby attended Shadow Mountain High School, and won an Arizona state championship as a point guard under coach Jerry Conner.
+Bibby attended Shadow Mountain High School in Phoenix, and won an Arizona state championship as a point guard under coach Jerry Conner.
+He is the son of professional basketball player Henry Bibby and the nephew of Major League Baseball pitcher Jim Bibby.

 College career

 As a freshman at Arizona playing under coach Lute Olson, Bibby helped lead the Wildcats to the NCAA championship in 1997, scoring 19 points in the overtime, 84–79 NCAA Championship Game win versus the University of Kentucky and finished third in the voting for the 1998 Wooden Award.
 He was selected to the ’97 All-Final Four Team, after also being named Pac-10 Freshman of the Year after posting averages of 13.5 ppg, 5.2 apg and 3.2 rpg.
 Bibby and his father are one of four father-son duos to each win an NCAA basketball championship.

-His sophomore year was just as impressive, as he was named Pac-10 Player of the Year (1997–98), after averaging 17.2 ppg, 5.7 apg and 3.0 rpg (.464 FG%, .387 3FG%, .755 FT%).
+His sophomore year was just as impressive, as he was named Pac-10 Player of the Year (1997–98), after averaging 17.2 ppg, 5.7 apg, and 3.0 rpg (.464 FG%, .387 3FG%, .755 FT%).
 He started all 69 games during his Wildcat career and earned First-Team All-America honors after his sophomore campaign.

-Following his sophomore season, Bibby entered the 1998 NBA Draft and was selected by the Vancouver Grizzlies with the second overall pick.
+Following his sophomore season, Bibby entered the 1998 NBA Draft and was seen as the favorite to be selected by the Los Angeles Clippers with the first overall pick, but was instead selected by the Vancouver Grizzlies with the second overall pick.